Saturday, September 23, 2023

 3. Bharatpur Palace and Museum

-Kamra Khas, a museum depicting Bharatpur’s art and culture, is located within the Bharatpur Palace grounds.
+Kamra Khas, a museum depicting Bharatpur’s art and culture, is located within the grounds of Bharatpur Palace.
 It houses 581 stone sculptures, 861 local arts and crafts objects, and old scriptures.
-The Maharajas built the palace in phases, and it is a beautiful combination of Mughal and Rajput styles.
+The Maharajas built the palace in phases, a beautiful combination of Mughal and Rajput styles.
 The palace’s various apartments are decorated in a range of exquisite styles.

 • Location: Bharatpur, Rajasthan, India – 321001